-- i) In the sub-project area some new plantations have been done by different organizations. - ii) 20 liters/person/day water is allocated for drinking and cooking purpose for Rohingya People.
-Therefore, for 6,771 nos. of beneficiaries approx. 135,420L/day.

-iii) The average Annual rainfall in Cox's Bazaar 3,524.1mm, average relative humidity 80%.
-Record high temperature was 37.2°C and low was 7.8°C (Data source BMD & BBS)
+- i) In the sub-project area, some newly plantation has been done by different organizations. - ii) After establishing the proposed Deep Tara Tubewell schemes in the area about 100 people (20 HH) will be benefitted per tubewell to meet their water requirements. - iii) Average Annual rainfall in Cox's Bazaar 3,524.1mm.
+Average relative humidity 80%.
+Record temperature high 37.2°C and low temperature 7.8°C (Data source BMD & BBS)